marcusoftnet/marcusoftnet.github.io/_posts/2016-06-17-claudia-bot-builder.md

 * My command is called `/pingu’
 * URL is the deploy-url that Claudia spit out for slack above (`"slackSlashCommand": "https://vozc2ng03h.execute-api.us-east-1.amazonaws.com/latest/slack/slash-command`).
+  ​
   So that's `https://vozc2ng03h.execute-api.us-east-1.amazonaws.com/latest/slack/slash-command` in my case
-* Method I left as POST
+* I left method as POST
 * I customised the name to be `pingu`
 * I uploaded a, most likely trademark violated, picture for my command
 * Finally I added a nice description and a usage hint